s2i2-hep/s2i2-hep.github.io-source/content/pages/index.md

 a larger HEP
 [Community White Paper (CWP)](http://hepsoftwarefoundation.org/cwp.html) describing a global roadmap for HEP Software and Computing R&D for the 2020s.
-To this end we are organizing a number of workshops between Fall 2016 and Summer 2017.
+Building a US and global community to accomplish this R&D roadmap is an essential element.
+To achieve these goals we are organizing a number of workshops starting in Fall 2016.

 Please join the [Google Group](https://groups.google.com/forum/#!forum/s2i2-hep) for updates.